 We cannot simply accept what we are fed.
 What I learned through community organizing and involvement in the civil rights movement is that this nation's embracement of capitalism automatically requires the Other and their victimization.
 An Other's Mind acknowledges that our marginalization and exploitation has in fact revealed to us the many injustices and hidden agendas imposed on us by those with money and power that attempt to keep us trapped and gated.
 The concept of Otherism is something we, those who have been oppressed and are often thought to be "not-knowing," gullible, a "have-not," understand very well because of our experiences and street smarts.

 I now create this space for YOU and I to engage in further thought, dialogue and the creation of new tactics for transformative change.
 This website, as well as my radio talk show, "Q's Justice Unplugged" are venues for our building of a relationship--our opportunity to learn from each other.

 All my projects are self-funded, much like the revolution, which will not be funded or televised on mainstream media.
-I self-published An Other's Mind (2011) to be able to provide the most accurate material and framing to the audience of "Others".
+I self-published An Other's Mind (2011) and Justice Unplugged (2020) to be able to provide the most accurate material and framing to the audience of "Others".